Ahmed Belhoul Al Falasi: The UAE consolidates the concept of sustainable learning in order to achieve development goals

-The Minister of Education, Dr. Ahmed Belhoul Al Falasi, said that one of the main strategies in the learning process in the UAE is the advanced skills strategy, which establishes the concept of lifelong learning for citizens and residents in the country, in order to achieve development goals.
+His Excellency Dr. Ahmed Belhoul Al Falasi, Minister of Education, said that one of the main strategies in the learning process in the UAE is the advanced skills strategy, which establishes the concept of lifelong learning for citizens and residents in the country, in order to achieve development goals.

 His Excellency pointed out that the strategy identifies the main categories of future skills, namely: basic skills, competencies, personal characteristics, and specialized skills, in order to provide learners and students with sustainable, flexible skills that are applicable to various professions and sectors, and are characterized by continuity for life.

-This came during a session during which His Excellency reviewed, today, Tuesday, the mechanisms for developing educational programs to serve the goals of the Skills Refining Initiative, which was held within the agenda of the UAE delegation’s participation in the work of the 52nd session of the World Economic Forum, where His Excellency gave an overview of the UAE’s approach regarding Developing and qualifying human cadres to meet the requirements of future skills and the mechanisms of stimulating entrepreneurship in the field of education.
+This came during a session in which His Excellency reviewed, today, Tuesday, the mechanisms for developing educational programs to serve the objectives of the re-skilling initiative, which was held within the agenda of the participation of the UAE delegation, in the work of the 52nd session of the World Economic Forum, where His Excellency provided an overview of the UAE’s approach regarding Developing and qualifying human cadres to meet the requirements of future skills and the mechanisms of stimulating entrepreneurship in the field of education.

 Develop future skills

-His Excellency the Minister of Education stressed that there is an urgent need at the global level to develop human cadres in order to meet the requirements of the labor market, which requires developing the education methodology and benefiting from innovative teaching methods in a way that supports efforts to develop future skills, and gives priority to future skills such as analytical thinking, and being flexible. necessary to deal with different variables, the ability to work in different environments, and the acquisition of self-leadership skills, work skills, learning and digital communication, pointing out that the UAE government continues to employ artificial intelligence and technology techniques to improve the competencies of human cadres in various fields.
-This is part of the government’s efforts to diversify the national economy.
+His Excellency the Minister of Education stressed that there is an urgent need at the global level to develop human cadres in order to meet the requirements of the labor market, which requires developing the education methodology and benefiting from innovative teaching methods in a way that supports efforts to develop future skills, and gives priority to future skills such as analytical thinking, and being flexible. necessary to deal with different variables, the ability to work in different environments, and the acquisition of self-leadership skills, work skills, learning and digital communication, indicating that the UAE government continues to employ artificial intelligence and technology techniques to improve the competencies of human cadres in various fields, within the framework of government efforts to diversify National economy.

 His Excellency Ahmed Belhoul Al Falasi said that the UAE adopts a knowledge-based economy and supports the digital economy, which required doubling the use of smart and sustainable solutions to promote entrepreneurship.